guaix-ucm/megaradrp/doc/reference/index.rst

 .. warning::

-   This "Reference" is still a work in progress; some of the material is not organized, and several aspects of PyMegara are not yet covered sufficient detail.
+   This "Reference" is still a work in progress; some of the material is not organized, and several aspects of MEGARA DRP are not yet covered sufficient detail.

-.. module:: megara
+.. module:: megaradrp

 .. toctree::
    :maxdepth: 2